Andy753421/pileus-data/grits/index.md

 Grits
 =====
-Grits is a Virtual Globe library developed along side AWeather, but desigend to be usable by other program as well.
-It is differentiated from other Virtual Globes such as Google Earth, NASA World Wind, and KDE Marble in that it is developed primairily as a library that is used by other programs, such as AWeather, rather than providing it's own user interface.
+Grits is a Virtual Globe library developed along side AWeather, but designed to be usable by other program as well.
+It is differentiated from other Virtual Globes such as Google Earth, NASA World Wind, and KDE Marble in that it is developed primarily as a library that is used by other programs, such as AWeather, rather than providing it's own user interface.

 Grits without any plugins